-Any student who achieves an overall score of less than 75% in a module will be deemed to have failed.
-At the discretion of the SPG Committee, PBL pathway failures will be remediated as follows:
+Any student who achieves an overall score of less than 75% in a PBL course will be deemed to have failed.
+At the discretion of the SPG Committee, PBL pathway failures will remediate as follows:

-- A remedial examination fee will be assessed to all individuals taking a remedial exam.
-The fee must be paid to the Office of Student Affairs prior to the student taking the remedial exam. - Students scoring between 65% and 74% for a module will take a comprehensive remedial examination.
-The remedial examination will be comprised of questions on learning issues from the PBL pathway course failed. - Failure of the remedial examination will result in the student being retested on areas that were identified as deficiencies.
-If a student continues to score less than 75%, they will be referred to the SPG Committee and may be subject to dismissal. - If a student scores below a 65% in a PBL pathway course, the SPG Committee may recommend the student for dismissal or for repeating the year.
+- A remedial examination fee will be assessed for all individuals taking a remedial exam.
+The fee must be paid to the Office of Student Affairs prior to the student taking the remedial exam. - The remedial examination will be comprised of questions on learning issues from the PBL pathway course failed. - Failure of the remedial examination will result in the student being retested on areas that were identified as deficiencies.
+If a student continues to score less than 75%, they will be referred to the SPG Committee and may be subject to dismissal. - If a student scores below 65% in a PBL pathway course, the SPG Committee may recommend the student for dismissal or for repeating the year.